latchset/luksmeta/README.md

 Destroy all data (including LUKSMeta data) in the LUKSv1 header gap and initalize the gap for LUKSMeta storage:

-    $ luksmeta init -n -f -d /dev/sdz
+    $ luksmeta init -n -d /dev/sdz
+    You are about to initialize a LUKS device for metadata storage.
+    Attempting to initialize it may result in data loss if data was already written into the LUKS header gap in a different format.
+    A backup is advised before initialization is performed.

+    Do you wish to initialize /dev/sdz? [yn] y

 If already initialized, do nothing.
-Otherwise, destroy all non-LUKSMeta data in the LUKSv1 header gap and initialize the gap for LUKSMeta storage:
+Otherwise, destroy all non-LUKSMeta data in the LUKSv1 header gap and initialize the gap for LUKSMeta storage.
+Skip user confirmation (dangerous!):

     $ luksmeta init -f -d /dev/sdz